frida/frida-website/docs/javascript-api.md

     A JavaScript exception will be thrown if `address` isn't writable.

-+   `Memory.readByteArray(address, length)`: read `length` bytes from `address` and return it as a byte array.
-This byte array may be efficiently transferred to your Frida-based application by passing it as the second argument to `send()`.
++   `Memory.readByteArray(address, length)`: read `length` bytes from `address` and return it as an ArrayBuffer.
+This buffer may be efficiently transferred to your Frida-based application by passing it as the second argument to `send()`.

     A JavaScript exception will be thrown if any of the `length` bytes read from `address` isn't readable.

-+   `Memory.writeByteArray(address, bytes)`: write the `bytes` byte array to `address`.
-This is either an object returned from `Memory.readByteArray()` or a JavaScript array-style object.
-For example: `[ 0x13, 0x37, 0x42 ]`.
++   `Memory.writeByteArray(address, bytes)`: write `bytes` to `address`, where the former is either an ArrayBuffer, typically returned from `Memory.readByteArray()`, or an array of integers between 0 and 255.
+For
+    example: `[ 0x13, 0x37, 0x42 ]`.

     A JavaScript exception will be thrown if any of the bytes written to `address` isn't writable.